tatemitchell-sv/mtg-blog-old/README.md

 ```
 ### Branch Testing

-This section of text was made to test branhing in Git.
+This section of text was made to test branching in Git.